Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Abstract

 \section{Abstract}

 Online bilevel optimization (OBO) has emerged as a powerful framework for many machine learning problems.
 Prior works have developed several algorithms that minimize the standard bilevel local regret or the window-averaged bilevel local regret of the OBO problem, but the optimality of existing regret bounds remains unclear.
 In this work, we establish optimal regret bounds for both settings.
-For standard bilevel local regret, we propose an algorithm that achieves the optimal regret $\Omega(1+V_T)$ with at most $O(T\log T)$ total inner-level gradient evaluations.
+For standard bilevel local regret, we propose an algorithm with adaptive iteration strategy that achieves the optimal regret $\Omega(1+V_T)$ with at most $O(T\log T)$ total inner-level gradient evaluations.
 We further develop a fully single-loop algorithm whose regret bound includes an additional gradient-variation terms.
-For the window-averaged bilevel local regret, we design an algorithm that captures sublinear environmental variation through a window-based analysis and achieves the optimal regret $\Omega(T/W^2)$.
+For the window-averaged bilevel local regret, we design an algorithm that captures linear environmental variation through a novel window-based analysis and achieves the optimal regret $\Omega(T/W^2)$.
+The algorithm also supports an efficient single-loop structure, achieving an $O(T/W)$ regret bound with $O(WT)$ total gradient evaluations.
 Experiments validate our theoretical findings and demonstrate the practical effectiveness of the proposed methods.